ikewai/c14n/containers/airtemp/preliminary/aggregation/README.md

 * [`monthly`](containers/airtemp/aggregation/monthly): Monthly aggregation and mapping.

 ## Usage
-The daily and monthly workflows use the same environmnent parameters:
+The daily and monthly workflows use the same environment parameters:

 ```sh
 # required, for upload capabilities